-Through these themes we will bring you episodes on a variety of topics from how genetics might influence disease risk, to how your periods and menopause may affect your health,and to how income inequality is gendered and impacts health, and so much more.
-Through scientific inquiry and storytelling we will share information alongside diverse guests including scientists, students, people with lived experience and community groups.
-This is a student-led initiative that strives to amplify women’s health research.
+Each season, a new set of student hosts will explore diverse topics in women’s health research alongside experts including scientists, students, and community groups.
+Through scientific inquiry we strive to amplify women’s health research and bring you episodes on a variety of topics from how genetics might influence disease risk, to how your periods and menopause may affect your health, and to how income inequality is gendered and impacts health, and so much more.

 Although this podcast is centered around women’s health, it is not just for people who are born female or identify as a woman, it’s also for people of all genders—including men.
 This is a space where everyone can be a part of the conversation, learn about women’s experiences and how they impact our health or understand how we all can help women thrive.
 Exploring the world of women's health through this podcast will enlighten all, not just women, as it contains answers to mysteries such as why we know so little about what specifically affects the health of women, why certain diets or forms of exercise may be more beneficial if they are personalised to our gender and how exploring the role of gendered interactions can inform health disparities.